-This blog has been updated to amend the information originally published on 10 May 2016.
+This blog has been updated to amend the information originally published on 10 May 2016 and 10 May 2017.

-The June 2017 exam season will soon begin and we often get asked about the process of returning candidates’ scripts: how it works and what constitutes best practice.
+The June 2018 exam season is now underway and we often get asked about the process of returning candidates’ scripts: how it works and what constitutes best practice.
 With that in mind, we’ve identified the issues which can occur when returning scripts – and how best to avoid them!

 When you return scripts to us: